Foodborne Illness: The Guest Nobody Invited

 Foods that are cooked, but not kept at proper temperatures, can grow Clostridium perfringens.
 Beef, poultry, gravies and other foods prone to clostridium should be cooked to proper temperatures, then kept either warmer than 140°F (60°C) or cooler than 41°F (5°C) to prevent further growth of clostridium.

-Refrigerate leftover foods within 2 hours of preparation.
+Refrigerate leftover foods right away.
+Keep your refrigerator at 40°F (4.5°C) or lower and your freezer at 0°F (-8°C).
 Split up large leftovers, like whole roasts or large pots of stew, for quicker cooling in the fridge.
 Reheat to at least 165°F (74°C) before serving.
 Foods with dangerous bacteria like clostridium may not look, smell or even taste different.

 Campylobacter Can Set You Back